-These low carb noodles are pretty much a blank canvas for your culinary masterpiece!
-They do not have much flavor, which means you can control what they taste like with your sauce or broth of choice.
+These keto noodles are pretty much a blank canvas for your culinary masterpiece!
+They do not have much flavor, which means they readily absorb the flavors of whatever sauce you use.

-They have a natural, earthy aroma when you first open up the packaging.
-However, after taking the appropriate steps to rinse and drain your noodles, the noodles lose that initial earthy note and soak in the aromas of your dish.
+They have a rubbery texture and a natural, earthy aroma when you first open up the packaging.
+However, after taking the appropriate steps to rinse and drain your noodles, the noodles lose that somewhat unpleasant odor and soak in the aromas of your dish.

-The texture of these noodles is a little chewy.
-They have some elasticity similar to what you’d find in ramen noodles.
+The texture of these noodles is a little chewy compared to traditional noodles.
+They have some elasticity similar to what you'd find in ramen noodles.

 Are Shirataki Noodles Keto?

-Yes, these miracle noodles are definitely keto-friendly.
-Most brands contain zero or very low net carbs which make them perfect on a keto diet.
+Yes, these miracle noodles are definitely keto-friendly and are an excellent noodle substitute.
+Most brands contain zero net carbs, which makes them perfect for a keto diet.

 They are also very low in calories and contain no added sugars.
-Also, thanks to their high fiber content, you only need a small quantity to get you feeling really full.
+Also, thanks to their high soluble fiber content, you only need a small quantity to get you feeling full.

 Where can I buy them?

-Some major grocery stores stock shirataki noodles, including Amazon, Walmart, and HEB.
+You can get shirataki noodles in some major grocery stores like Walmart, but I get mine online from Amazon.
 You can also find them at specialty Asian food stores.

-They offer various noodle shapes, like angel hair, fettuccini, and even rice.
+They offer different shapes, like angel hair, fettuccini, and even rice.
 They also have less fishy aroma than some other brands seem to have when opened.

 How to prepare shirataki noodles

-Another way to prepare shirataki noodles is by soaking them in boiling water for 5 minutes, then rinsing under cold water.
+Another way to prepare shirataki noodles is by soaking them in hot water for 5 minutes, then rinsing them under cold water.

-The good news is that these miracle noodles cannot be overcooked.
-There’s so much fiber in the noodles that they do not turn to mush the way that pasta noodles do if cooked for too long.
+The good news is that it is difficult to overcook these miracle noodles.
+There's so much fiber in the noodles that they do not turn mushy like over-cooked pasta noodles.

 How to cook shirataki noodles

-The best way to do this is, after washing the noodles, place them in a pan and stir till the water evaporates.
+To do this is, after washing the noodles, place them in a large saucepan and stir till the water evaporates.
+This process usually takes a few minutes using medium-high heat.
 Then you can add the other ingredients or add some salt and olive oil and eat with a sauce.